bneil/mcp-memory-pouchdb/README.md

 This project adds new features to the Memory server offered by the MCP team.
 It allows for the creation and management of a knowledge graph that captures interactions via a language model (LLM). 🚀

+This repo was forked from [https://github.com/BRO3886/mcp-memory-custom](https://github.com/BRO3886/mcp-memory-custom) which was a great starting point, thanks again for fixing timestamps.
+This repo's goal was more to fix the issue with an ever increasing json file for context.

 ## New Features ✨

 ### 1. PouchDB Integration 💾